Synthetic Object Compositions for Scalable and Accurate Learning in Detection, Segmentation, and Grounding: Method

 \subsection{Synthesizing object segments}

-Given object categories, we prompt Qwen 2.5-32B~\citep{qwen2025qwen25technicalreport} to produce text descriptions for each of them.
-These prompts are then passed to FLUX‑1‑dev~\citep{flux2024}, a strong text-to-image generation model, yielding single‑object images rendered on a uniform white background with randomly sampled viewpoints.
-Finally, we apply DIS~\citep{qin2022highlyaccuratedichotomousimage} to extract object segments from these white-background images.
+Given 46000+ object categories we collected, we and prompt Qwen 2.5-32B~\citep{qwen2025qwen25technicalreport} to produce text descriptions for each of them.
+These prompts are then passed to FLUX‑1‑dev~\citep{flux2024}, a strong text-to-image generation model, yielding single‑object images rendered on a uniform white background with randomly sampled viewpoints to achieve diverse visual info for each objects..
+Finally, we apply DIS~\citep{qin2022highlyaccuratedichotomousimage} to extract object segments from white-background images.
 We find that this setup produces cleaner mask boundaries than generating objects in cluttered scenes.